 The Monster Within

-My above-described personal brush with poverty broke my heart, for I loved the girl I first believed to be a diamond in the rough.
-A love not credited by her actions, but by the empathy for what I saw in her.
-A girl who turned out still heavily stained by the “jungle of Allendale” from which she haphazardly portrayed to emerge mentally and emotionally, and I know now, without a dose of corrective psychology, never will.
+My above-described personal brush with poverty broke my heart, for I loved the girl I saw in her that never materialized.
+A love not supported by her actions, but by what I saw in her.
+A girl who turned out too heavily stained by the “jungle of Allendale” from which she haphazardly portrayed to emerge mentally and emotionally, and I know now, without a dose of corrective psychology, never will.

-Through this experience, I have met and learned to recognize the mental and emotional poverty derived from childhood poverty and neglect described above.
-A poverty, I increasingly identified as her having lived under a rock, that I in love and full of foolish hope attempted to reverse by stimulating her proximal development.
+Through this experience, I have met and learned to recognize the mental and emotional poverty derived from childhood poverty and neglect.
+Poverty, I increasingly identified as her having lived under a rock, that I, in love and full of foolish hope, attempted to reverse by stimulating her proximal development.

-Boosted by the son’s proud yet misplaced declaration of his mother being untamable, the monster of fear, lies, failure, voodoo, desperation, and insecurity living inside the pretense of independence covered by skin-deep beauty, unfortunately, won again.
+Boosted by the son’s proud yet misplaced declaration that his mother was untamable, the monster of fear, lies, failure, voodoo, desperation, and insecurity living inside the pretense of independence covered by skin-deep beauty, unfortunately, won again.

 Change We Must

-Confronted with and shocked by this saddening systemic third-world experience of systemic poverty, stemming from defunct societal constructs we allow to fester, and I describe here empirically, affecting the mental health of no less than two hundred million people in America, makes me want to explain how to reinvent the operating systems of humanity with even more vigor than before.
+Confronted with and shocked by this saddening third-world experience of systemic poverty, stemming from defunct societal constructs we allow to fester, as I describe here by my personal experience empirically, affecting the mental health in various degrees of no less than two hundred million people in America, makes me want to explain how to reinvent the operating systems of humanity with even more vigor than before.